Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2020-01-10-Quadratic.md

 ---

 \\
-Mirco-post: Solve the [quadratic equation](https://en.wikipedia.org/wiki/Quadratic_equation) without [catastrophic cancellation](https://en.wikipedia.org/wiki/Loss_of_significance) using FMA and no branching.
+Micro-post: Solve the [quadratic equation](https://en.wikipedia.org/wiki/Quadratic_equation) without [catastrophic cancellation](https://en.wikipedia.org/wiki/Loss_of_significance) using FMA and no branching.

 Given $a$, $b$ and $c$ we want to find one or both roots $r_0$ and $r_1$: